MeIsGaggy/MTG-Card-Scanner-Sorter/README.md

 See **LICENSE** in this repository for the license.

 No commercial or for-profit use allowed.
-Personal projects only.